SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 10. Be aware that the changes introduced may lead to changes in the output for other parts of the results.
-The example below illustrates that omitting the first 12 observations results in an automatic detection of the trading day effect and the Easter effect, which were not present in the previous model.
+The example below illustrates that omitting the first 12 observations results in automatic detection of trading day effects and the Easter effect, which were not present in the previous model.

 	{: .text-center.image-wrapper}